boytchev/map/README.md

 to run the example in real-rime in your browser.
 Use your default pointing device to change the viewpoint.

+### Simple examples

+These examples show the basic functionality of `maps.js` &ndash;
+using 2D and 3D shapes of regions.

 #### Outline of country

+This example draws the outline of Bulgaria as a 2D shape.

 ```javascript
 new Map( '../map.xml', drawMap );